woc-hack/tutorial/README.md

 ### Exercise 3

-a) Find all files modified by 'Warner Losh <imp@FreeBSD.org>'
+a) Find all files modified by author id 'Warner Losh <imp@FreeBSD.org>'

 Hint 1: What is the map name?

-Author to File or a2f
+Author ID to File or a2f
 ```
 echo 'Warner Losh <imp@FreeBSD.org>' | ~/lookup/getValues a2f
 ```